-The important observation about millennial generation students is that all of the noted attributes should be respected, and that the education system should adjust to delivering these customer expectations at a high quality level.
-In this paper some tested pedagogical as well as advanced educational technology methods and tools are discussed, and demonstrated to satisfy the above requirements for both live and eLearning / distance learning (DL) classes.
+The important observation here is that all of these attributes should be respected, and that the education system should adjust to delivering these customer expectations at a high quality level.
+In this paper some tested pedagogical as well as advanced educational technology methods and tools are discussed, and demonstrated to satisfy the above requirements for both live and distance learning (DL) classes.